 WN: Yeah, it did.
 I mean, it felt very, it felt like a moment, a moment of change, a moment of recognition and affirmation.

 EM Narration: Many thanks to everyone who makes Making Gay History possible: executive producer Sara Burningham, producer Josh Gwynn, production coordinator Inge De Taeye, audio engineer Pran Bandi, social media producer Denio Lourenco, photo editor Michael Green, and special thanks to Jenna Weiss-Berman.
-Our theme music was composed by Fritz Meyers.
+Our theme music was composed by Fritz Myers.

 Thank you also to the Metropolitan New York Library Council for their assistance digitizing Walter Naegle’s original tapes.
 And thank you to Peg Byron for asking the questions in the interview you’ve just heard.
 Special thanks to Walter Naegle, who so generously welcomed us into his home and shared with us both his priceless cassette tapes and his memories.